AndresPaniagua/HelloBuild.APP/README.md

 5. Open your browser and go to [http://localhost:3000](http://localhost:3000) to see the application in action.

+**Note:** To fully utilize this project, make sure the HelloBuild.API project is running and functioning correctly.

 ## Usage
 Once you've started the application, you can follow these steps: